adeelturk/MyGalleryApp/README.md

-# University app
+# My galery App
-An application to show univserities in turky and its detail
+An application to show images and videos

 ## Architecture
-App is developed using multi modular mvvm acrhiecture
+App is developed using MVVM acrhiecture
+## UI
+develoepd using compose ui